DNKonanov/geneGraph/README.md

 Common usage is

+`python generate_subgraph.py -i graph.sif -o subgraph --reference [name of reference genome] --contig [name of contig] --start [start position] --end [end position]`

+It's posttible to set start and end by node names directly.
+For this add `--inputtype byNodeID` to command:

-`python generate_subgraph.py -i graph.sif -o subgraph --reference [name of reference genome] --start [name of start node] --end [name of end node]`
+`python generate_subgraph.py -i graph.sif -o subgraph --reference [name of reference genome] --inputtype byNodeID --start [name of start node] --end [name of end node]`

-This command generates subgraph `subgraph.sif`, which is connected with START......END simple chain of nodes in the reference genome.
+These commands generate subgraph `subgraph.sif`, which is connected with START......END simple chain of nodes in the reference genome.

 Additional parameters:
-* ` --window ` - number of nodes, added to left and right side of refernce chain (default 20)
+* ` --neighborhood ` - number of nodes, added to left and right side of refernce chain (default 20)
 * ` --depth ` - maximum length of deviating paths, which will be added to the subgraph {default is the length of the reference chain)
 * ` --tails ` - if deviating path too long, it will be replaced by left and right "tails".
 This parameter is tails length (default 5)
 * ` --names_list ` - path to file with list of names for subgraph generating (default all names from *.sif will be used)

 ### Graph drawing

 Now we can run drawing of our mini-graph.
-Let's go to the `recombinatin_draw` directory in the geneGraph folder and type in terminal:
+Just type in terminal:

 `python plot_subgraph.py -i subgraph.sif -o subgrah_img`